Yiqing-Gu/Unity-Game-Scripts/README.md

 # Unity Game Scripts

 This is the repository for game scripts used in Unity.
-They are a part of my work in projects when I worked in AE mobile.
+They are my past projects when I worked in AE mobile.

 All scripts are based on C# (C sharp).